 Your email addresses are crucial.
-In the "users" section of your online account, you must provide accurate email addresses-for the camper and a parent or guardian-that will be valid through the start of camp.
+In the "authorized users" section of your online account, you must provide accurate email addresses-for the camper and a parent or guardian-that will be valid through the start of camp.
 (If your emails change, you must log into your account and update them.)
-Unless you tell us that you are not able to receive information via email, this is how we will confirm your registration, remind you of deadlines, and provide updates.
+This is how we will confirm your registration, remind you of deadlines, and provide updates.
 It is really important that you make sure that your email spam controls are set up to allow us to communicate with you.